sparkfun/SuperHeadphones/docs/hardware_overview.md

 ## Exploded View

 Here is an exploded view of the heapdhones.
 It took a little experimenting and tinkering to eventually dissasemble all of the parts.
+In this section, we will share a few techniques we learned along the way during this hack.

 <figure markdown>
 [![Headphones](../assets/img/superheadphones_exploded_600wide.jpg){ width="600" }](../assets/img/superheadphones_exploded.jpg "Click to enlarge")